Ghost in the Shell 2: Innocence: United Kingdom

 Manga Entertainment, which released and co-produced the first film and collaborated with Bandai Entertainment to release the TV series, released Innocence with an English dub featuring the same cast as the one used in Ghost in the Shell: Stand Alone Complex in the UK on February 27, 2006.
 The Manga UK dub was co-produced with long-time anime partner, Madman Entertainment who has distributed Manga UK titles in Australia since its founding in 1996.
 The UK English dub on the Region 1 Blu-ray disc features an audio error where the soundtrack has been pitch-shifted down, resulting in unnatural sounding deep voices and mechanical sound effects in slow motion, because the dub was produced to PAL standards rather than NTSC.
 This is also present on the standard DVD.

 Australia

 The controversy with licensing also affected its release in Australia.
 Although Madman licensed it through Go Fish Pictures, the English dub used is from Manga Entertainment, through which Madman have licensed all Ghost in the Shell properties.
 The licensing costs are extremely high due to two different licenses being in effect on the DVD release.
 It is unknown whether Madman will use the Manga Entertainment dub or the Bandai dub for the Blu-ray version.

+As part of the film's 20th anniversary, the film received a special 4K re-release through Sugoi Co in cinemas on August 22, 2024.